amissine/b3epoll/README.md

 # b3epoll
 Bidirectional Bounded Buffer with N-API and Linux Epoll, pure C implementation.
 Uses `NAPI_EXPERIMENTAL` features, requires `"node": ">=10.10"`.
+Implements an event-driven [N-API](https://nodejs.org/api/n-api.html) solution to the [Single Producer-Consumer Problem](http://www.dcs.ed.ac.uk/home/adamd/essays/ex1.html).
+Tries to [minimize the use of mutexes](https://en.wikipedia.org/wiki/Producer–consumer_problem#Without_semaphores_or_monitors) between the producer-consumer threads.
+Has been tested on Ubuntu 16.04 LTS.
+Also runs on macOS with epoll tests skipped.

 ## Contents